theunforgiven/computation-engine/README.md

 Scala expressions are evaluated in the Scala Script Engine sandbox to provide some safety.
 Data is represented in generic form as Scala maps of `Symbol -> Any`.

+The computation engine provides several types of compound computation to allow re-use of simpler computations in various contexts.
+For example, you may want to apply a computation to a single item in one place in your application, but apply the same computation to a series or map of items in another (an `IterativeComputation` or a `MappingComputation`).
+Re-using the same computation allows you to make changes in just one place if you need to change the computation.
+Similarly, chaining computations together in a sequence (a `SequentialComputation`) allows for the steps in the chained computation to be used separately elsewhere.

 ### How to use it:

 1. Instantiate your simple computations.
 A `SimpleComputation` has: